kcl-lang/kcl-lang.io/versioned_docs/version-0.6.0/user_docs/support/faq-install.md

 + `clang` for MacOS
 + `gcc` for Linux
-+ `cl.exe` for Windows, which can be obtained by installing MSVC
++ `cl.exe` for Windows, which can be obtained by installing `MSVC`

+## Encountering exit status 0xc0000135 error on Windows platform

+Please ensure that .NET Framework and MSVC are installed on your Windows.
+If not installed, you can install them and try again.